ansible/ansible-documentation/docs/docsite/rst/reference_appendices/common_return_values.rst

 backup_file
 ```````````
-For those modules that implement `backup=no|yes` when manipulating files, a path to the backup file created.
+For those modules that implement `backup=no|yes` when manipulating files, a path to the backup file created if original file was changed.

     .. code-block:: console